Protect your business with reliable and effective AML strategies with AML UAE.

 Is Russia on FATF blacklist?

-As of February 2024, Russia is not on the FATF blacklist.
+As of 19 June 2026, Russia is not on the FATF blacklist.
 The Russian Federation is also not part of the FATF grey list.
-Instead, the FATF has suspended Russian Federation’s membership and asked countries to remain vigilant for the emerging risks and apply necessary measures to mitigate the risks.
+Instead, the FATF has suspended the Russian Federation’s membership and asked countries to remain vigilant for the emerging risks and apply necessary measures to mitigate the risks.

 FATF Grey List, Blacklist, and AML Compliance